Skyline969/bl1-planner/README.md

 A simplified skill tree planner for Borderlands.
+Simply download and run index.html in your browser, no need for a web server.

 # Features
 * Simple skill tree planning